 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits a tight driveway and manages shingle weight for a single haul without any issues.
+The 10-yard can fits a tight driveway and keeps shingle weight within legal tonnage on a single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Santa Maria home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.